headwinds/headwinds/README.md

 I'm also personally exploring what [net-zero means to Canada](https://www.canada.ca/en/services/environment/weather/climatechange/climate-plan/net-zero-emissions-2050.html) and my neighborhood.
 I'll use [cross-country](https://github.com/headwinds/cross-country) to present some experiments and charts dealing with this climate crisis at large, and how we can measure it's impact locally.

+Although I did warm to Gitlab, I'm happy to be back on Github (we use Github, AWS & Vercel!), and hopefully we can convince the powers that be to also adopt Enterprise [Copilot](https://github.com/features/copilot).
+Along with code suggestions, I find Copilot is a major productivity boost simply for its ability to autocomplete repetitive tasks.

+I'm currently part of a task force collecting any evidence that its now safe to use professionally; that is won't steal or leak any of our IP.
+Early accounts that it wasn't secure certainly hurt its reputation, and I'm trying to put a case together to overcome that and convince our legal team that we have nothing to worry about today.
+Stay tuned!
+I feel this research should be open sourced, and I'll share what I can.

 ### Previously (2019 - 2023)

 I enjoyed nearly 4 years @ [Lobaw Digital](https://loblawdigital.co/) learning all things eCommerce.